Brick Body Kids Still Daydream

-Brick Body Kids Still Daydream is the fourth studio album by Open Mike Eagle.
+Brick Body Kids Still Daydream is the sixth studio album by Open Mike Eagle.
 It was released via Mello Music Group on September 15, 2017.
 It includes guest appearances from Sammus and Has-Lo.
 It is a concept album about the Robert Taylor Homes, a public housing project in Chicago, Illinois.
 The cover art was illustrated by McKay Felt.
 Music videos were created for "95 Radios", "Brick Body Complex", "No Selling (Uncle Butch Pretending It Don't Hurt)", "Happy Wasteland Day", and "Hymnal".
 The album received widespread acclaim from critics and landed on several year-end lists.

 Critical reception

 The album received widespread acclaim from critics.
 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the album received an average score of 82, based on 12 reviews, indicating "universal acclaim".

 Matthew Ismael Ruiz of Pitchfork gave the album an 8.1 out of 10, saying, "Brick Body Kids Still Daydream serves as an antidote to dystopian depictions of the neighborhoods and communities on Chicago's South Side that are often one-dimensional, serving as a glimpse into the mind of a poet who can see the beauty and articulate it through the eyes of a child."

 Andrew Gordon of The Skinny gave the album 4 out of 5 stars, calling it "[Open Mike Eagle's] most thematically coherent work yet."
 Aaron Williams of Uproxx said, "Fans of cascading rhymes and rewind-button-crushing wordplay will appreciate that Mike's gift of gab remains refreshingly (or stubbornly) intact in an era of stripped-down cadences and simplistic content."